Laos Food Guide

 Khao Tom Mad / ເຂົ້າຕົ້ມມັດ (Sticky Rice Banana Wrap)

-Khao Tom Mad, or ເຂົ້າຕົ້ມມັດ, is a traditional Lao dessert of sticky rice mixed with coconut milk and banana, wrapped in banana leaves and steamed.
-The banana leaves impart a subtle fragrance to the sweet rice.
-This dessert is commonly found in markets and street stalls.
-Simple, portable, and naturally sweet from the ripe banana.
+Khao Tom Mad, or ເຂົ້າຕົ້ມມັດ, is sticky rice mixed with coconut milk and banana, wrapped in banana leaves and steamed.
+The leaves lend the rice a light fragrance.
+You'll find it at markets and street stalls, easy to carry and sweet enough from the ripe banana that it needs little else.

 Mak Sung / ໝາກສຸງ (Tamarind Candy)